evrythng/evrythng.js/README.md

   sets and should not be hard-coded - ideally encrypted in configuration files or fetched at runtime from a server.

-In a nutshell, `evrythng.js` provides the following Scopes.
+In a nutshell, `evrythng.js` provides the following scopes.
 Once a scope is created it provides an appropriate API for the resources it can manage (see [API](#api) below):